 Mr. A and I talked together with the poor family for a while.

 Suddenly the interpreter became pale.
-He explained that my sister’s husband said, “I paid money!” and continued with a vulgar smile “It was a good deal, ’cause this Jap girl has got a nice body.”
+He explained that my sister’s husband said, “I paid money!” and he continued with a vulgar smile “It was a good deal, ’cause this Jap girl has got a nice body.”

-Then a crude beggar-like young man arrived.
+A crude beggar-like young man arrived.